-Previously, she served as a Principal at The Raben Group, where she advised U.S. and international clients in the non-profit and private sector on how to navigate the Washington, D.C. political and policy arenas; develop engagement strategies with communities of color; and diversity and inclusion strategies.
-Previously, she was Vice President, Government Affairs for UPS, where she advocated on Customs and trade issues in the U.S. and Latin America; and developed outreach strategies with national Latino organizations.
+Previously, she served as a Principal at The Raben Group, where she advised U.S. and international clients in the non-profit and private sector on how to navigate the Washington, D.C. political and policy arenas, develop engagement strategies with communities of color, and improve diversity and inclusion strategies.
+She started her lobbying career as Vice President, Government Affairs for UPS, where she advocated on Customs and trade issues in the U.S. and Latin America and developed outreach strategies with national Latinx organizations.

-Ms. Tapia-Hadley began her career as an attorney in private practice at Pillsbury Winthrop Shaw Pittman, and previous professional experience includes leading national and international Hispanic-serving organizations, including as Executive Director of the Hispanic National Bar Association (HNBA), and experience in the U.S. Congress as staff for the House Committee on Small Business.
-She was named one of the “Latina Leaders to Watch” by the Congressional news publication “TheHill”, and one of the “Top Latinos Under 40 Impacting Foreign Policy” by the Huffington Post.
-She also served on the Governor of Virginia’s Latino Advisory Board under Gov. Tim Kaine and Gov. Terry McAuliffe.
+Zuraya has been a frequent commentator on issues of politics, justice, and immigration on CNN en Español, Univision, Telemundo, and NTN24.
+She began her career as an International Trade attorney at Pillsbury Winthrop Shaw Pittman before moving into public policy and organizational management.
+Her previous experience includes serving as staff in the U.S. House of Representatives for the Committee on Small Business, a tenure as Executive Director of the Hispanic National Bar Association (HNBA), and Director of the Mexican American Leadership Initiative of the U.S. Mexico Foundation.
+She has been named one of the “Latina Leaders to Watch” by the Congressional news publication “TheHill”, and one of the “Top Latinos Under 40 Impacting Foreign Policy” by the Huffington Post.
+She also served on the Virginia Latino Advisory Board, appointed by both Gov. Tim Kaine and Gov. Terry McAuliffe.

 Zuraya earned a Master of Laws (LLM) from Georgetown University in International Law and is licensed to practice Law in Mexico after earning her undergraduate degree in law from the Universidad de las Americas Puebla in Puebla, Mexico.